VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/footer-integration.md

 # Overview

 In this article, we will integrate `Footer` with the `Storyblok CMS`.
-The integration will allow you to create and manage footer sections and navigation links in the `Storyblok CMS` and display them in the `Virto Commerce Storefront`.
+The integration will allow you to create and manage footer sections and navigation links in the `Storyblok CMS` and display them in the `Virto Commerce vue-b2b-theme`.

 This guide will cover the following topics:

 1. **Create of global component**: We will create a new space in `Storyblok` and add `Footer` to the space.
-2. **Fetch Content from Storyblok**: We will fetch footer sections and navigation links from `Storyblok` and display them in the `Storefront`.
+2. **Fetch Content from Storyblok**: We will fetch footer sections and navigation links from `Storyblok` and display them in the `vue-b2b-theme`.

 ## Setting Up Global Component